Violator (film)

-Violator is a 2014 Philippine psychological horror film written and directed by Eduardo "Dodo" Dayao.
+Violator (stylized as VIOLA†OR) is a 2014 Filipino psychological horror film written and directed by Eduardo "Dodo" Dayao.
 It stars Victor Neri, Anthony Falcon, RK Bagatsing, Timothy Mabalot, Andy Bais, and Joel Lamangan.
 It premiered at the Cinema One Originals film festival, where it won Best Editing, Best Picture, Best Sound, and Best Supporting Actor for Bais.
 At the Gawad Urian Awards, it won Best Sound and was nominated for Best Cinematography, Best Editing, and Best Supporting Actor for Lamangan.

 Premise

 At the height of a super-typhoon that could well be the first wave of an impending Apocalypse, five men take refuge in a flooded-in police station and spend the rest of the night with a prisoner who may or may not be the Devil.